Mutimber/Mutimber/README.md

 </div>

-I am a driven security profes ional with a keen eye on the role of cybersecurity in safeguarding people and resources online.
+I am a driven security professional with a keen eye on the role of cybersecurity in safeguarding people and resources online.

 ## Objective